Blog

 9. Subsidiary Rights

 Subsidiary rights are all additional ‘special’ rights granted to the publisher other than the usual ones like publishing the book as a hard copy book or e-book.
-These might include the rights to reproduce the work in relation to a film or TV show, or to create merchandise in connection with the book.
+These can include audio book rights, film and television rights, or the right to create merchandise in connection with the book.

 10. Creative Control and Approvals